JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-07-02-sbiobertresolve_cpt_procedures_measurements_augmented_en.md

 ## Description

-This model maps extracted medical entities to CPT codes using Sentence Bert Embeddings.
+This model maps medical entities to CPT codes using Sentence Bert Embeddings.
+The corpus of this model has been extented to measurements, and this model is capable of mapping both procedures and measurement concepts/entities to CPT codes.
+Measurement codes are helpful in codifying medical entities related to tests and their results.

 ## Predicted Entities